Vinod Kambli

-Vinod Kambli (born 18 January 1972) is an Indian former international cricketer, who played for India as a left-handed middle order batsman, as well as for Mumbai and Boland, South Africa.
+Vinod Ganpat Kambli (born 18 January 1972) is an Indian former international cricketer, who played for India as a left-handed middle order batsman, as well as for Mumbai and Boland, South Africa.
 Kambli became the first cricketer to score a century in a One-day International on his birthday.
 He was a part of the squad which finished as runners-up at the 2000 ICC Champions Trophy.

 He has the highest career batting average for an Indian test cricketer of 54 but he played his last test when he was just 23 years old.
 Thereafter, he was only considered for One Day International matches, although his last appearance in that format was also at the young age of 28.